 Evil Queen Costume – This costume was sewn with a McCalls Pattern.
 What made us think of making this costume was the pattern, the fabric we spotted, and the shows we had been watching.
 One of my favorite shows is The Good Wife on Sunday nights.
 Sammie and I used to watch Once Upon A Time together before The Good Wife but, lately, she is more into chatting on the phone all the time! (teen life)

 Sammie was looking at costumes for Halloween way before fall but, ended up with the inspiration for the costume from spotting a McCall’s sewing pattern that looked like the Evil Queen from the show Once Upon A Time.
 The search ended and the planning and sewing of the Evil Queen costume began.

-Previously I have shared many of her Halloween costumes, my sewing or makeup tutorials for them and costume round-ups .
+Previously I have shared many of her Halloween costumes.
+Also my sewing or makeup tutorials for them.
+You can find more ideas if you aren’t a sewer with my Halloween Ideas! and a list of costume ideas.
 Today I’m sharing how the pattern we used went for sewing the Evil Queen costume for Halloween.
-I’ll give you some insights to sewing this pattern in case it’s something you’d like to whip up for Halloween for yourself or a teen.
-There is still plenty of time.
+I’ll give you some insights into sewing this pattern in case it’s something you’d like to whip up for Halloween for yourself as an adult or a teen costume.
+There is still plenty of time to make it.